ABC World News Now: 2012–2020

 On January 6, 2012, the program celebrated its 20th anniversary.
 Clips and outtakes of the first two decades of WNN were shown throughout that night's broadcast.
 On June 11, 2012, the longtime "Morning Papers" segment was replaced by "The Mix," which instead of featuring offbeat headlines from various national and international newspapers, focused on stories trending online.

-On January 18, 2013, Paula Faris announced that she would be departing World News Now after the January 22 broadcast; on the night Faris left the program, a brief send-off by Nelson to Faris was given at the conclusion of America This Morning.
+On January 18, 2013, Paula Faris announced that she would be departing ABC World News Now after the January 22 broadcast; on the night Faris left the program, a brief send-off by Nelson to Faris was given at the conclusion of America This Morning.
 Diana Perez was named as Faris's successor.
 On March 12, 2013, Rob Nelson announced that he would be leaving the program effective March 15, 2013, to become a full-time correspondent for ABC News.
 John Muller was named as successor.

 Marci Gonzalez filled in for Diana Perez while she was on maternity leave from January 6 to March 26, 2014.
-Perez later announced on May 29, 2014, that she was leaving World News Now to spend time with her family; John Muller and the staff celebrated her tenure in all three half-hour segments during the May 30 editions, including a visit by former co-anchor Rob Nelson, who remarked that she was the last of 16 co-anchors he had served with on WNN.
+Perez later announced on May 29, 2014, that she was leaving ABC World News Now to spend time with her family; John Muller and the staff celebrated her tenure in all three half-hour segments during the May 30 editions, including a visit by former co-anchor Rob Nelson, who remarked that she was the last of 16 co-anchors he had served with on WNN.
 On June 12, 2014, John Muller announced he was leaving the program to return to his previous employer, New York's WPIX, to become its lead news anchor.
-In October 2014, T. J. Holmes and Reena Ninan were appointed as co-anchors of World News Now and America This Morning.
+In October 2014, T. J. Holmes and Reena Ninan were appointed as co-anchors of ABC World News Now and America This Morning.
 Ninan's appointment became official on April 8, 2015.